nodejs/node/doc/api/deprecations.md

 <a id="DEP0090"></a>
 ### DEP0090: Invalid GCM authentication tag lengths

-Type: Runtime
+Type: End-of-Life

-Node.js supports all GCM authentication tag lengths which are accepted by OpenSSL when calling [`decipher.setAuthTag()`][].
-This behavior will change in a future version at which point only authentication tag lengths of 128, 120, 112, 104, 96, 64, and 32 bits will be allowed.
-Authentication tags whose length is not included in this list will be considered invalid in compliance with [NIST SP 800-38D][].
+Node.js used to support all GCM authentication tag lengths which are accepted by OpenSSL when calling [`decipher.setAuthTag()`][].
+Beginning with node REPLACEME, only authentication tag lengths of 128, 120, 112, 104, 96, 64, and 32 bits are allowed.
+Authentication tags whose length is not included in this list are considered invalid in compliance with [NIST SP 800-38D][].

 <a id="DEP0091"></a>
 ### DEP0091: crypto.DEFAULT_ENCODING